INVESTMENT GUIDE

 1. What is "Off-Plan" in Brazil?

 In Brazil, off-plan properties are known as "imóveis na planta" — literally, "properties on the blueprint."
-This term describes the practice of purchasing an apartment before or during construction, typically at significantly below market value.
+This term describes the practice of purchasing an apartment before or during construction, often with a staged payment schedule and a price that must be compared carefully against completed units.

 Unlike ready-to-move properties, off-plan purchases involve buying based on architectural plans, 3D renderings, and model units.
 Construction typically takes 24-36 months, during which buyers make installment payments that are indexed to construction costs.